mikediessner/nubo/docs/_source/practical_considerations.rst

     A rule of thumb for Gaussian process models is to have at least 10 points per input dimension [#Baker2021]_ [#Domingo2019]_ [#Owen2017]_.
-However, empirical evidence shows that reducing this to 5 or even 1 point(s) per input dimensions does not result in worse solutions for Bayesian optimisation [#Diessner2022]_.
+However, empirical evidence shows that reducing this to 5 or even 1 point(s) per input dimension does not result in worse solutions for Bayesian optimisation [#Diessner2022]_.

 **How does NUBO optimise a mixed parameter space with continuous and discrete variables?**